YosysHQ-GmbH/blog_yosyshq/content/post/2023/05-colorlight-part-2.md

 Hello, blink!
 -------------

-For our journey into getting the board to blink, we will use the following Verilog code.
+For our journey into getting the board to blink, we will use the following Verilog.
 It's a simple clock divisor module whose output is connected to an IO pin on the FPGA that is connected to the onboard LED.

     module top(input clk_i, output led_o);